Helena Paparizou: 1999–2003: Antique era

-2003–2005: Solo career, Protereotita, and Eurovision Song Contest
+2003–2005: Solo career, Protereotita, Eurovision Song Contest, and international recognition

 In late 2003, Paparizou signed a solo recording contract with Sony Music and released her debut single "Anapandites Kliseis", as a double A-side with "Treli Kardia".
 The release reached number one on the Greek Top 50 Singles Chart and was certified Gold by IFPI Greece.
 From late 2003, Paparizou was the opening act for various artists across Greece, including Antonis Remos and Giannis Spanos, Apostolia Zoi, Nino, Thanos Petrelis, Sakis Rouvas and Giorgos Mazonakis.
 Later in 2004, the video of "Anapandites Kliseis" won her a MAD Video Music Award for Best Dance Video, and was nominated for Best Video by a New Artist.
 At the award ceremony, Paparizou sang a duet of the song with its writer Christos Dantis.

 On 27 June 2004, Paparizou released her debut solo album Protereotita, from which the tracks "Anditheseis", "Katse Kala" and "Stin Kardia Mou Mono Thlipsi" were released as singles.
 It received mixed reviews from critics.
 The album earned Paparizou her first Arion Award for Best Female Pop Singer, and the videos for "Katse Kala" and "Treli Kardia" won her MAD Awards for Best Female Video and Best Direction, respectively.

 Paparizou moved permanently to Greece in 2004, and after a long selection process led by national broadcaster Hellenic Radio and Television (ERT), she was selected to represent Greece in the Eurovision Song Contest 2005 held in Kyiv, Ukraine.
 ERT originally considered Paparizou as a possible back-up singer for a high-profile artist, but those deals fell through.
 She said at the time that no-one had wanted her to participate in Eurovision.
 The song "My Number One", composed by Manos Psaltakis with lyrics by Christos Dantis and Natalia Germanou, was chosen by the jury vote and telephone vote in the Greek national final.

 Although her first name is "Elena", Paparizou promoted herself as "Helena" in the lead up to her Eurovision appearance to distinguish herself from popular names in other countries.
 She continues to call herself Helena on all non-Greek promotions and releases, although she prefers to be known as "Elena".
 Paparizou toured Europe to promote her Eurovision entry.
 During this time, she was appointed a Greek Ministry of Tourism ambassador by Dimitris Avramopoulos, the Minister of Tourism.
 He spent €500,000 in her campaign to promote Greece through merchandise and advertisements that aired throughout Europe.